Aetopia/ZetaConfig/README.md

 # ZetaConfig
-A simple tool to optimize and fix performance issues with Halo Infinite.
+A tool to optimize and fix performance issues with Halo Infinite.
 **Note: ZetaConfig only supports the Steam release of Halo Infinite!**

 # Discussions